KeithChenYong/AI-ML-Imperial-College-Business-School/README.md

 4. Number of epochs
 5.	and more...

-Bayesian Optimisation with Hyperband (BOHB) will be used to optimise these hyperparameters (point 1 to 5).
+Bayesian Optimisation will be used to optimise these hyperparameters (point 1 to 5).
+A total of 20 loops will be executed to find the global minimum, and a more exploitative approach will be adopted after 10 attempts.

 ## RESULTS